-Welcome to the Volunteer Action Network
+Welcome to the C&C Volunteer Action Network

-Welcome.
+Welcome,

 Volunteers are at the heart of Compassion & Choices' advocacy, education and outreach efforts.
 We're delighted to welcome you to the Volunteer Action Network!
 Our success hinges on the generous participation of people like you - volunteers from across the country who contribute their time and talents to help empower people nationwide to understand the full range of end-of-life options.
-Thank you for choosing to volunteer with Compassion & Choices.